 For all the nations will come and worship before you.

 For your righteous acts have been revealed.”

-7 One of the four living creatures gave to the seven angels seven golden bowls full of the wrath of God, who lives forever and ever.
-8 The temple was filled with smoke from the glory of God, and from his power.
-No one was able to enter into the temple until the seven plagues of the seven angels would be finished.
+7 One of the four living creatures gave to the seven angels, seven golden bowls full of the wrath of God, who lives forever and ever.
+8 The temple was filled with smoke from the glory of God and from his power.
+No one was able to enter into the temple until the seven plagues of the seven angels were finished.

 1 Hear my prayer, Lord.